What To Look for In A Senior Living Community

 Making the Move: Supporting Your Loved One During the Transition

 Even under the best of circumstances, a move to senior housing or assisted living can be stressful and emotional.
 It is important to be sensitive to your loved one’s feelings as they adjust to their new environment.
-There may be feelings of grief, loss, confusion, fear, or anger, which should be acknowledged with understanding and patience.
+There may be feelings of grief, loss, confusion, fear or anger, which should be acknowledged with understanding and patience.

 It’s also important to acknowledge your own feelings during this transition and ensure that you have the support you need to process those feelings and make the best of the change.